-Anxiety Treatment Is Available
+Anxiety Treatment is Available

 While most people are feeling a certain amount of anxiety about returning to the office, for some, it can be more difficult to deal with than others.
 If your anxiety is proving too difficult to manage on your own, it’s important that you seek help from a Licensed Clinical Psychologist.
-Blair Wellness Group offers anxiety treatment and therapy in Beverly Hills, including cognitive behavioral therapy (CBT), which is commonly used to address anxiety.
+Blair Wellness Group offers anxiety treatment and treatment in Beverly Hills, including cognitive behavioral treatment (CBT), which is commonly used to address anxiety.

 CBT is a type of treatment modality or traditional psychotherapy, that is used to treat different types of anxieties and mental health conditions.
 This evidence-based treatment model seeks to replace self-limiting thoughts with more realistic and encouraging ones by identifying negative patterns, and then working to understand and confront them.
-While this is one of the most effective treatments for anxiety, Dr. Cassidy Blair of Blair Wellness Group will work with you one-on-one to discover the best anxiety treatment modality or therapy style for you.
+While this is one of the most effective treatments for anxiety, Dr. Cassidy Blair of Blair Wellness Group will work with you one-on-one to discover the best anxiety treatment modality or treatment style for you.
 Our goal is to help you feel your best during this transition period.